u8array/ZPLab/README.md

 | Linux | [AppImage](https://github.com/u8array/ZPLab/releases/download/v0.5.0/ZPLab_0.5.0_amd64.AppImage) · [deb](https://github.com/u8array/ZPLab/releases/download/v0.5.0/ZPLab_0.5.0_amd64.deb) · [rpm](https://github.com/u8array/ZPLab/releases/download/v0.5.0/ZPLab-0.5.0-1.x86_64.rpm) |
 | Web (self-hosted) | [zip](https://github.com/u8array/ZPLab/releases/download/v0.5.0/ZPLab_0.5.0_web.zip) |

-macOS blocks the first launch; allow the app under *System Settings > Privacy & Security*.
+On macOS, the first launch may be blocked.
+Allow ZPLab under *System Settings > Privacy & Security*.

 ## Usage

 ### 1. Set up the label

-The label dimensions and print resolution are shown in the header (`width × height mm · dpmm`).
-Deselect everything (click empty canvas) to edit them in the **Properties** panel.
+Label dimensions and print resolution are shown in the header (`width × height mm · dpmm`).
+Deselect everything by clicking the empty canvas, then edit them in the **Properties** panel.

-The print resolution (dpmm = dots per millimeter) must match your printer.
-Common values: 6 dpmm (152 dpi), 8 dpmm (203 dpi), 12 dpmm (300 dpi), 24 dpmm (600 dpi).
+Set the print resolution (dpmm = dots per millimeter) to match your printer.
+Common values are 6 dpmm (152 dpi), 8 dpmm (203 dpi), 12 dpmm (300 dpi) and 24 dpmm (600 dpi).
 Check your printer's manual if unsure; 8 dpmm is the most common.

 ### 2. Add objects

-Drag items from the left panel onto the canvas, or double-click them to add at the center.
+Drag items from the left panel onto the canvas, or double-click an item to add it centered.

-Available objects: text, serial (auto-incrementing number fields), barcodes (28 symbologies including Code 128, QR, DataMatrix, PDF417, Maxicode), shapes (box, line, ellipse), images, and graphic symbols (®/©/™).
+Objects include text, serial counters, barcodes (28 symbologies including Code 128, QR, Data Matrix, PDF417 and MaxiCode), shapes (box, line, ellipse), images and graphic symbols (®/©/™).

 <details>
 <summary>Full list of supported barcode symbologies</summary>

-**1D linear:** Code 128, Code 39, Code 93, Code 11, Interleaved 2 of 5, Standard 2 of 5, Industrial 2 of 5, Codabar, LOGMARS, MSI, Plessey, GS1 Databar, Planet Code, Postal/POSTNET, EAN-13, EAN-8, UPC-A, UPC-E, UPC/EAN 2- or 5-digit supplement, Code 49
+**1D linear:** Code 128, Code 39, Code 93, Code 11, Interleaved 2 of 5, Standard 2 of 5, Industrial 2 of 5, Codabar, LOGMARS, MSI, Plessey, GS1 DataBar, Planet Code, Postal/POSTNET, EAN-13, EAN-8, UPC-A, UPC-E, UPC/EAN 2- or 5-digit add-on, Code 49

-**2D matrix:** QR Code, DataMatrix, PDF417, MicroPDF417, Aztec, Codablock F, Maxicode, TLC39
+**2D matrix:** QR Code, Data Matrix, PDF417, MicroPDF417, Aztec, CODABLOCK F, MaxiCode, TLC39

 </details>

 ### 3. Edit properties

-Select an object to configure it in the **Properties** panel on the right: content, size, font, barcode options, etc.
+Select an object to configure its content, size, font and barcode options in the **Properties** panel on the right.

-Multiple objects can be selected by holding Shift or drawing a lasso.
+Select multiple objects with Shift-click or by drawing a lasso.
 Position changes apply to all selected objects; resizing works one object at a time.

 ### 4. Print or export

 The **ZPL output** panel at the bottom shows the generated ZPL.
-It updates in real time as you edit, and the code itself is editable.
+It updates in real time, and the code itself is editable.

-- **Copy**: copies the ZPL to the clipboard; paste it into your printer software or send it straight to the printer
+- **Copy:** copies the ZPL to the clipboard for printer software or direct printer output
-- **Preview**: renders a preview image via [Labelary](https://labelary.com/) or, on desktop, the connected printer's own firmware (see Printer settings)
+- **Preview:** renders an image via [Labelary](https://labelary.com/) or, on desktop, the connected printer's own firmware (see [Printer settings](#printer-settings))
 - **Export** (File menu): downloads a `.zpl` file
-- **Print** (File menu): opens the Labelary preview and triggers the browser print dialog
+- **Print** (File menu): opens the Labelary preview and then the browser print dialog

 ### Editing the ZPL source

-The panel is a code editor with ZPL syntax highlighting; overlong graphic payloads are folded.
-Selecting an object on the canvas highlights the lines it emits, and a notice above the code flags printer-persistent setup commands and device actions.
+The panel is a code editor with ZPL syntax highlighting; long graphic payloads are folded.
+Selecting a canvas object highlights its generated ZPL lines.
+A notice above the code flags setup commands that persist on the printer and commands that act on the device.

-A command reference beside the code follows the command under the caret and is searchable; a click pins a row.
-Insert puts the command at the caret, or before the current page's `^XZ` when no caret is placed.
+The command reference beside the code follows the caret.
+Search filters the list, clicking a row pins it, and **Insert** adds the command at the caret or before the current page's `^XZ` when no caret is active.

-The first change starts an edit session: canvas and panel editing locks (paging still works) while the canvas previews the parsed buffer live.
-An invalid buffer (unbalanced `^XA`/`^XZ`, too large) shows the refusal reason and is never applied; an imbalance is also marked at the command that caused it.
+The first edit starts an edit session: the canvas and **Properties** panel lock, page navigation stays available, and the canvas previews the parsed source live.
+Invalid source (unbalanced `^XA`/`^XZ`, too large) shows a reason and is not applied; imbalances are marked at the command that caused them.

-Leaving the panel applies the edit; a dialog asks first when the reparse reports findings or would drop designer-only state (groups, names, locked/hidden, export exclusions, variable bindings). `Esc` in the editor discards; a changed buffer confirms first.
-An applied edit counts as a new import, so [Import guarantees](#import-guarantees) apply to the result.
+Leaving the panel applies the edit.
+A dialog asks first if reparsing reports findings or would drop designer-only state (groups, names, locked/hidden, export exclusions, variable bindings). `Esc` discards the edit; if the source changed, ZPLab asks for confirmation.
+Applied source edits count as a new import, so [Import guarantees](#import-guarantees) apply to the result.

 ### Importing existing ZPL

-File menu → **Import ZPL**: paste ZPL code directly, or open a `.zpl` file.
+Use File menu → **Import ZPL** to paste ZPL code directly or open a `.zpl` file.

-> Import round-trips text, barcodes, shapes, images (including printer-stored and compressed graphics), label-header settings, and template fields (`^FN` slots land in the **Variables** tab; `^FE` inline embeds like `^FD#1#-#2#` import as `«name»` markers in the field content).
-Anything else the parser doesn't recognize is listed in the import report; it doesn't appear on the canvas, but it survives in the exported ZPL (see below).
+Import handles text, barcodes, shapes, images (including printer-stored and compressed graphics), label-header settings and template fields. `^FN` slots appear in the **Variables** tab; `^FE` inline embeds such as `^FD#1#-#2#` import as `«name»` markers in the field content.

+Commands the parser does not recognize are listed in the import report.
+They do not appear on the canvas, but they are preserved in exported ZPL.

 ### Import guarantees

 Edit an imported label and export it again:

-- **Preserved:** everything you didn't touch comes back byte-for-byte, including fields, label settings, comments, whitespace, and commands the editor doesn't model.
+- **Preserved:** everything you do not touch is exported byte-for-byte, including fields, label settings, comments, whitespace and commands the editor does not model.
 A zero-edit import/export cycle reproduces the file exactly.
-- **Regenerated:** only the objects you edit, add, or delete are re-emitted from the model.
-The rest of the file is spliced back unchanged.
+- **Regenerated:** edited, added and deleted objects are emitted from the model.
+Unchanged parts are spliced back from the original file.
-- **Full-regeneration fallback:** a few constructs make per-object patching unsafe: `^MU` unit scaling, non-default `^CC`/`^CT`/`^CD` command prefixes, non-UTF-8 `^CI` encoding, non-default `^FE` embed delimiters, an `^FN` declared without a field, an in-span `^JM` density switch, and a barcode relying on a `^BY` from an earlier field.
-On such labels the first edit regenerates the whole label; with no edits the export stays byte-for-byte.
+- **Full-regeneration fallback:** some constructs make per-object patching unsafe: `^MU` unit scaling, non-default `^CC`/`^CT`/`^CD` command prefixes, non-UTF-8 `^CI` encoding, non-default `^FE` embed delimiters, an `^FN` declared without a field, an in-span `^JM` density switch, and a barcode relying on a previous `^BY`.
+If one is present, the first edit regenerates the whole label; with no edits the export stays byte-for-byte.

-Byte capture at import is deliberately conservative: when a field can't be mapped cleanly to a single object, the whole label falls back to model regeneration, which keeps the content but not the exact bytes.
-The captured bytes are stored in saved `.json` designs; a design from an older app version with an outdated capture format is detected and rebuilt.
+Byte capture is deliberately conservative.
+If a field cannot be mapped cleanly to one object, the whole label falls back to model regeneration; content stays intact, but exact bytes may change.
+Captured bytes are stored in `.json` designs.
+Designs from older capture formats are detected and rebuilt.

 ### Multiple labels (pages)

-File menu → **Add page** creates a new page.
-With multiple pages, the control at the bottom-center of the canvas switches between them and removes them.
+Use File menu → **Add page** to create another page.
+With multiple pages, the bottom-center page control switches between pages and removes them.
 All pages share the same dimensions; export and import handle each page as a separate label.

 ### Batch printing from data

-File menu → **Import CSV data** loads a CSV.
-The mapping dialog pairs each Variable with a column, saved with the design. **Export batch ZPL** or **Send to Zebra Printer** then outputs one label per row.
+Use File menu → **Import CSV data** to load a CSV.
+The mapping dialog pairs variables with columns and saves that mapping in the design. **Export batch ZPL** or **Send to Zebra Printer** then outputs one label per row.

-On desktop, **Import Excel data** reads a worksheet and **Printer settings… → Data sources** pulls from a read-only SQLite/PostgreSQL/MySQL database (password in the OS keychain), through the same mapping and batch output.
-A design remembers its database link for one-click reload.
+On desktop, **Import Excel data** reads a worksheet. **Printer settings… → Data sources** can also load rows from a read-only SQLite, PostgreSQL or MySQL database, with the password stored in the OS keychain.
+The same mapping and batch output apply, and a design remembers its database link for one-click reload.

 ### Printer settings

-File menu → **Printer settings…** configures label-level media and print quality, plus a Setup Script for clock, locale, encoding, and printer identity (meant to be sent once when first setting up a printer).
-Setup-Script values stay out of saved designs so sharing a `.zpl` or `.json` doesn't leak your printer name or locale.
+Use File menu → **Printer settings…** to configure label-level media and print quality.
+The Setup Script covers clock, locale, encoding and printer identity, and is meant to be sent once when setting up a printer.
+Setup Script values stay out of saved designs so sharing a `.zpl` or `.json` does not leak your printer name or locale.

-Its **Preview** tab chooses which renderer draws the overlay (Labelary's online service, or on desktop the connected printer's own firmware) and holds an optional premium Labelary endpoint and API key; the key is stored in the OS keychain on desktop, in browser storage on the web.
+The **Preview** tab selects the preview renderer: Labelary's online service, or on desktop the connected printer's own firmware.
+It can also store a premium Labelary endpoint and API key; the key is stored in the OS keychain on desktop and in browser storage on the web.

 ### Keyboard shortcuts